WorldHealthOrganization/open-source-communication-channel/README.md

 💖 To help make this a welcoming and inclusive community, please read our [code of conduct](https://github.com/WorldHealthOrganization/open-source-communication-channel/blob/main/CODE_OF_CONDUCT.md).

 ### More Information

 For more information on WHO's open source work, [watch this video on YouTube](https://www.youtube.com/watch?v=clm5Ee6O_4o) on how WHO uses technology for early detection, verification, and risk assessment of pandemics.
-You can also read about the launch of [WHO's new Open Source Programme Office here](https://socialimpact.github.com/insights/world-health-organization-OSPO-launch/).
+You can also read about the launch of [WHO's new Open Source Programme Office](https://socialimpact.github.com/insights/world-health-organization-OSPO-launch/).